 “VAI—VAI—VAI. . .”

 Twenty rounds and the horses were starting to labor.
-They had slowed down some and were beginning to question the intelligence of what they were doing.
+They had slowed down a little and were beginning to question the intelligence of what they were doing.
 Twenty-five and they hit an inflection point — from wanting to win, to just wanting to hang on.
 I quickly glanced at João and he looked back.
-Now his eyes seemed to be pleading, You first—you first!
+Now his eyes seemed to be pleading, You stop first!

 Thirty rounds and the horses were in some serious pain: arms and legs burning, butts and backs ready to break.
 And from behind the men kept chanting, “VAI—VAI—VAI. . .” like the damn drum on a galley.
-Thirty-five and one horse was getting dizzy—eyes clamped shut, sweat pouring from his muzzle.
-Thirty-seven and he was just about to throw in the saddle when the line suddenly got thicker.
+Thirty-five and one of the horses was getting dizzy—eyes clamped shut, sweat pouring from his muzzle.
+Thirty-seven and he was just about to throw in the towel when the line suddenly got thicker.
 My eyes shot open and I saw the anchor cage just below the surface.
 “Ah!”
 I gasped — Finally!

 João gasped at the same time and we paused for several seconds, gulping in air, before giving a final heave to get the anchor on board.

 “Medonha!”
 I croaked, completely spent, gripping the tabernacle beam to keep myself from falling over.
-On the other side of the stone, João sat on his haunches with his head in his hands.
+On the other side of the stone, João sat on his haunches panting with his head in his hands.
 Hearing what I said, he looked up in disbelief and grunted, “Medonha?
 Medonha, mesmo!”
+You’re damn right!

 Next chapter: Cookie Monster